Spotlight Newspapers

 The Spotlight Newspapers is made up of 3 weekly newspapers in the suburban communities in the Capital District of New York State.
 The group began in 1955 with The Spotlight.

 History

-The Spotlight first appeared as a four-page penny saver in Delmar, New York on December 1, 1955.
+The Spotlight newspaper was first published as a four-page penny saver in Delmar, New York on December 1, 1955.

-It was founded by Mrs. Charles E. Walsh, Jr., (as she listed herself in the paper at the time) with its “offices” at a residential address on Roweland Avenue.

-Tracy Walsh sold the paper to Robert G. King, a former Advertising salesman for the Times Union, in 1957.
-Nathaniel A. Boynton, a Slingerlands resident and former Associated Press writer, purchased the paper in 1975 and began a full-coverage news policy.
+It was founded by Tracy Walsh out of her home.
+In 1957, she sold the paper to Robert G. King, a former advertising salesman at the Times Union.
+In 1975, Nathaniel A. Boynton, a former Associated Presswriter, purchased the paper.
 Boynton stopped the free distribution of the paper and promoted subscription sales.

 In 1980, Boynton sold the paper to Richard Ahlstrom, a retired vice-president of Westchester-Rockland Newspapers owned by Gannett.
 Ahlstrom turned The Spotlight into an 11- by 15-inch tabloid format, which allowed him to nearly double the news layout and photo content of the paper.
 He also started the Colonie and Loudonville editions of The Spotlight.

-Ahlstrom sold the papers to Eagle Newspapers in 1998, which formed Spotlight, LLC.

-Spotlight, LLC expanded through purchases of existing newspapers and start-ups in areas without local newspapers to its present 12 weekly newspapers in just by 2007.
-Papers in Rotterdam, NY, Niskayuna, Scotia-Glenville, Clifton Park Guilderland, Burnt Hills, NY, Malta, NY, Milton and the City of Saratoga Springs sprang up in rapid succession.
+In 1998, Ahlstrom sold the papers to Eagle Newspapers in 1998, which formed Spotlight, LLC.
+Spotlight, LLC expanded through purchases of existing newspapers and start-ups in areas without local newspapers to a dozen weekly newspapers by 2007.
+Papers in Rotterdam, NY, Niskayuna, Scotia-Glenville, Clifton Park Guilderland, Burnt Hills, NY, Malta, NY, Milton and the City of Saratoga Springs were established.

-The group also began publishing two monthly publications, Capital District Parent Pages and Capital District Senior Spotlight.

 On October 1, 2009, Spotlight Newspapers and its parent company Eagle Newspapers were sold to Community Media Group, LLC.
-Community Media Group is a New York-based company with local ownership.

-The Spotlight has always been a local news source.
-Reviewing early copies doesn’t give a true picture of the changing larger world.
-John F. Kennedy’s 1963 assassination received a heartfelt, but scant four-inch editorial.